 The Committee reviews NED fees against comparable companies within the broader general industry and taking into account recommendations from independent remuneration advisors.
-Sandfire has set the baseline TFR benchmark for NEDs at the 75th percentile of the defined market.
+Sandfire has set the baseline TFR benchmark for NEDs at the 75th percentile of

 There was no changes to NED fees during FY2020.